 What is the best collagen for growing new hair?

-Collagen type I and, to a lesser extent, types III are essential for hair and skin health.
-Marine collagen, sourced from wild-caught fish, has more collagen type I than bovine collagen and is better for hair regrowth.
+Collagen type I and, to a lesser extent, type III are essential for hair and skin health.
+Marine Collagen, sourced from wild-caught fish, has more collagen type I than bovine collagen and is better for hair regrowth.
 Aim to take between 5 - 10 grams of collagen per day.
-Collagen supplements that come in capsules will usually contain significantly lower amounts of collagen and are less effective.
+Collagen supplements in capsules usually contain significantly lower amounts of collagen and are less effective.

 Why choose marine collagen peptides over bovine collagen?

 In addition to its higher content of type I collagen per gram, Marine Collagen also has less environmental impact.
 Marine Collagen sourced from wild-caught fish is also free of the antibiotics and toxic compounds used in raising farm animals.
 It is allowed for people on pescatarian and other diets.

 Is there vegan collagen?
 Does it work?

 An ongoing effort is to genetically modify bacteria or yeast to produce human collagen.
 Unfortunately, there is no clinical evidence that this collagen type can help with hair, skin, and nails.

 What are the different kinds of marine collagen?

 The best marine collagen is derived from wild-caught deep seawater fish (cod).
 This codfish collagen has a high degree of purity and can retain water.
 Avoid lower-quality collagen-containing freshwater fish (pangasius and tilapia) and the ecologically disruptive shark fin collagen.